Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving

-As a result, we formally depict our overall EDA-driven preprocessing framework coupled with RL-based logic synthesis exploration and cost-customized LUT mapping in Algorithm~\ref{Algo:Overview}.
-The framework begins by transforming the input CNF instance $\phi_{in}$ or circuit instance $\mathcal{G}_{in}$ into AIG format, using either $cnf2aig$ tool~\cite{seltner2014extracting} or $aigmap$ technique in ABC~\cite{brayton2010abc}.
+As a result, we formally depict our overall circuit-based preprocessing framework coupled with RL-based logic synthesis exploration and cost-customized LUT mapping in Algorithm~\ref{Algo:Overview}.
+The framework begins by transforming the input circuit instance $\mathcal{G}_{in}$ into AIG format, using $aigmap$ technique in ABC~\cite{mishchenko2007abc}.
 Then, the RL agent (elaborated in Section~\ref{Sec:Syn}) proceeds to select logic synthesis operations step by step through making action $a^t$.
 During this process (line 6-16), the circuit is synthesized multiple times to create a simplified circuit.
 Next, the framework continues to perform cost-customized LUT mapping on the AIG netlist $\mathcal{G}^t$, resulting in a compact LUT netlist $\mathcal{G}$.
 Finally, the LUT netlist is encoded into CNF as output $\phi_{out}$.
-Due to these simplification approaches, $\phi_{out}$ has a lower solving complexity than $\phi_{in}$ and the subsequent SAT solving procedures can be more efficiently.
+Due to these simplification approaches, $\phi_{out}$ has a lower solving complexity than $\phi_{in}$ and the subsequent SAT solving procedures can be more efficient.
 We will assess the effectiveness of our preprocessing by the following experiments.